-The GB3D type fossils online project, funded by Jisc, has developed a single database of the type specimens held in British collections, specifically of macrofossil taxa (species and subspecies) found in the UK, including links to photographs (including ‘anaglyph’ stereo pairs) and a selection of 3D digital models.
+The GB3D type fossils online project, funded by Jisc, has developed a single database of the type specimens held in British collections.
+These are specifically the type specimens of macrofossil taxa (species and subspecies) found in the UK.
+The database includes links to photographs, including ‘anaglyph’ stereo pairs, and a selection of 3D digital models.

 Background

-The International Code on Zoological Nomenclature and the International Code of Nomenclature for algae, fungi and plants require that every species or subspecies of organism, whether living or fossil, should have a type or reference specimen to define its characteristic features.
+The International Commission on Zoological Nomenclature and the International Code of Nomenclature for algae, fungi and plants require that every species or subspecies of organism, whether living or a fossil, should have a type or reference specimen to define its characteristic features.

 These specimens are held in museums and collections around the world and must be available for study.